 During the mid 1990’s, LAS began to focus less on event direction and more on providing services and equipment to events in the United States.
 LAS has been involved in the Chicago Marathon since 1988 and in the late 1990’s began providing services to Ironman events around the United Statesand Canada.
 LAS has a long history with many events, several going back over 20 years.
 LAS is currently involved with over 350 small and large events a year.

-LAS purchased its first warehouse in 1993 and two moves later now occupies a 75,000 square foot facility in Skokie, Illinois and has office and warehouse facilities in Palmetto, Florida, Phoenix, AZ, and Madison, Wisconsin.
+LAS purchased its first warehouse in 1993 and two moves later now occupies a 75,000 square foot facility in Skokie, Illinois and has office and warehouse facilities in Palmetto, Florida, and Phoenix, Arizona.

-LAS employs 20 full time and permanent part time employees in its five facilities.
+LAS employs 20 full time and permanent part time employees in its three facilities.
 LAS also employs a large number of seasonal and event staff.